IHE/ITI.SeR/SeR.md

 The information required by the Authorization Decisions Manager differs depending on the actor which is queried for sensitive information.
-The difference is reflected in the query options choosen and different query types are used, which are specified as extensions (e.g., national extension) to this profile.
+The difference is reflected in the query options chosen and different query types are used, which are specified as extensions (e.g., national extension) to this profile.

 ##### 39.4.2.2.1  Query Type Extension Use Case Description

 A healthcare professional queries sensitive data which requires authorization from an actor managing the data.
-The actors involved perform all nessesary actions to enforce Authorization Decision for the data in the background and returns only the data the healthcare professional is autorized for.
+The actors involved perform all necessary actions to enforce Authorization Decision for the data in the background and returns only the data the healthcare professional is authorized for.

-The actor used by the healthcare professional to query the sensitive information perfoms the following steps:
+The actor used by the healthcare professional to query the sensitive information performs the following steps:
 - authenticate the healthcare professional
 - exchange the authentication assertion to an X-User Assertion
 - perform the query adding the X-User Assertion in the security header of the query request.